 Besides, the content is broken down into bite-size chunks.
 To review one of these sections, click a button corresponding to that session.
-Viewers can also pause the presentation to read the info by clicking anywhere in the course.
+For example, the presentation is displaying economic statistics.
+However, it is still possible for viewers to click on the History button to read this section again if they want.
+Besides, they can also pause or continue the presentation by clicking anywhere in the infographic.
 Applying microlearning avoids overwhelming learners with too much information while not all are necessary.
 This method increases the ability to absorb and retain information.

-In the History of Animation section, you already see the importance of animations in human entertainment.
+In the History of Animation section, you already see the benefits animation brings to human entertainment.
 To be more convinced, let’s think about the famous cartoon Tom and Jerry.
 Despite being created in 1940, the cartoon is still on the list of the most favorite comic strips of many children and adults.
 Almost everyone who watched the movie burst out laughing at the scenes where Tom chased Jerry.
 This animated movie is a clear demonstration of how animations can help stimulate emotions.